Goutam1511/WhatsApp-Automation-for-Valentine/README.md

 # WhatsApp-Automation-for-Valentine
-This valentine impress your valentine and spread love with the power of Selenium Python using Automated WhatsApp Love messages.
+This valentine impress your valentine and spread love with the power of Selenium Python using Automated WhatsApp Love messages and songs.

 This is a python script to automatically send love mesages fetching them from a open-source Message API to someone who is in your WhatsApp chatlist(in short your valentine).
 However the message type can be changed changing the category type of the messages.
 So, feel free to edit the script according to your requirements.

 Documentation for Dependencies :

-1.1 Messages API
+1.1.
+Messages API

 Retrieve random messages based on your selected category.
 You can use this API for text messaging applications,Status updating applications and more!!